Academic Catalog 2026-2027

 Department: Dept of Health & Kinesiology

-Physiology of Exercise (3) Study of the efects of exercise upon the systems and organs of the body.
-Skill, endurance, fatigue, training, and other factors considered as they afect performance.
-Two hours of lecture and one hour of laboratory per week.
-Prerequisite: BIOL 245.
-Prerequisite: Junior standing.
+Study of the effects of exercise upon the systems and organs of the body.
+Skill, endurance, fatigue, training, and other factors considered as they affect performance.

 College/School: College Of Education